-This strategy will set the foundation for integrating risk management into the Council's culture.
-It will also formalise a process to be applied across the Council to ensure consistency and clarity in understanding the role and benefits of strategic risk management.
+This strategy will set the foundation for integrating risk Risk management is integrated into the Council's culture.
+It will also The Strategy formalises athe process to be applied across the Council to ensure consistency and clarity in understanding the role and benefits of strategic risk management.

-The reporting and escalation of risks from Services to Corporate Management Team should interlock with the existing quarterly healthcheck for performance reporting, through Covalent.
+The reporting and escalation of risks from Services to Corporate Management Team should interlocks with the existing quarterly healthcheck for performance reporting, through Covalent.
 The intention being that the management of risks is incorporated into business plans so that by reporting on performance naturally reports progress on the mitigation of risks.